Sawahlunto: History

 Mining was initiated in the area after Independence.
 Activities were undertaken by PT Tambang Batubara Ombilin (TBO).
 PT TBO was later liquidated and became a subsidiary of PTBA (Bukit Asam) which is located in Southern Sumatra.
-Since reforms in the region, the area has experienced a growth in mining community because people felt compelled to participate in coal mining.
+Since reforms in the region, the area has experienced a growth in the mining community because people felt compelled to participate in coal mining.
 Coal mining was not restricted within the boundaries of the community but also extended to the land owned by PTBA TPO.
 The mayor at that time was Ir.
 Amran Nur, with Erizal Ridwan S.T. as his representative.

-Administrative Districts
+Administrative districts

-Sawahlunto city consists of four districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and the 2020 Census.
-The table also includes the number of administrative villages (urban kelurahan) in each district, and its postal codes.
+Sawahlunto city consists of four districts (kecamatan), tabulated below with their areas and population totals from the 2010 Census and the 2020 Census, together with the official estimates as of mid-2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 27 rural desa and 10 urban kelurahan), and their postal codes.

+Notes: (a) includes 6 kelurahan. (b) includes 4 kelurahan.

 Geography

 Geographically Sawahlunto is located at 033’40" – 043’ 33" South and 100 43’ 13" – 100 50’ 40" East, bounded to the north by Tanah Datar Regency, to the east by Sijunjung Regency and the south and west by Solok Regency.

 Sawahlunto has a maximum elevation of about 650m above sea level.
 The landscape is primarily made up of steep hills which act as a hindrance to the development of the town.
 The old town centre spanned 5.8 km2.
-Relatively flat lands can be found in Kecamatan Talawi district.
+Relatively flat lands can be found in the Kecamatan Talawi district.
 The area that runs from north to south has a relatively steep topography at an angle of elevation of approximately 40%.
-On the other hand, the northern area is relatively gentle sloping.
-Most developments is located at as height of 100-500m.
+On the other hand, the northern area is relatively gently sloping.
+Most developments are located at a height of 100-500m.
 Development consists of both protected areas (25%) as well as areas set aside for cultivation (73%).
 This land mainly consists of mixed gardening(34%), thick forest and scrub(19%).
 0.2% of the lake was once used for mining.